Department of Criminal Justice Administration FAQs

 Questions for Finding an Advisor

 The name and contact information for your advisor is available on Pipeline.

 For a minor in Criminal Justice, who do I see for advising?

 We do not assign minor advisors.
 Therefore, you can meet with any of our college advisors or full-time faculty members for minor advising.

 Questions about Student Forms

-What is the “upper division form” and where can I get one?
+What is the “upper division form”?

 When should I complete and submit the upper division form?